jtencioc101/scripts/check_outbound/usage.md

 There is a specific need to automate network connectivity issues from AKS clusters to the required endpoints

 # How?
-The script will take input from the enduser and will run `az vmss-command invoke ` with a set of tests to the required enpoints as per the documentation found here: https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress
+The script will take input from the enduser and will run `az vmss run-command invoke ` to test DNS resoulution and TCP connectivity to the required endpoints mentioned on the follwing link: https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress